 If you are a student from an Entry Visa-Free country, you may enter Denmark without a Danish Residence Permit and will apply for one after arrival.
 You should not apply for a Residence Permit independently and are not required to go anywhere in person in the U.S. to apply for your Residence Permit before you arrive in Denmark.
 However, you will begin the Residence Permit application prior to departure by submitting the necessary documents in Student Registration.

-During your first week in Copenhagen, you will be brought via buses organized by DIS to Immigration Services to submit your application in person.
-DIS staff will assist you with this process, and you will receive an important newsletter from us with details about your appointment time.
+During your first weeks in Copenhagen, you will be brought via buses organized by DIS to Immigration Services (SIRI) to get your biometric information recorded and complete your visa application.
+DIS staff will assist you with this process, and you will receive an important newsletter from us with details about your bus departure time.

-About three weeks later, DIS will receive a Residence Letter on your behalf.
+About two weeks later, DIS will receive a Residence Letter on your behalf.
 At this point, you will be ready to proceed with Step #2: Applying for Your CPR Card.

 Please note: You are responsible for paying the Residence Permit fee through Student Registration.
 Your school might pay on your behalf; refer to the Tuition and Fees page for more information.